Speak with a safari expert

 Ol Jogi Conservancy 240km2 (24,000 hectares)

 The above list of operational conservancies is complemented by several unfenced private ranches, many of which offer their own intimate safari experience.
-Under the Laikipia Wildlife Foundation’s guidance, this extensive ecosystem is managed as a cohesive ecological entity.
+Together, conservancies, community organisations, landowners and conservation partners manage this vast ecosystem as one of Africa’s most successful conservation landscapes.
 It is also open to the renowned Lewa Wildlife Conservancy to the east and attached to the Mount Kenya Forest and National Park to the southeast.

 Laikipia